uchicago-cs/cmsc23320/website/projects/project1_rubric.rst

 So, for example, you could technically skip the Intermediate Submission entirely and only make a Final Submission but, if you do so, your Code Quality score will be capped at an S.

+Additionally, if you only submit chirc Assigmment 1 (with effectively no work on Assignment 4) as your Final Submission, you will receive a U in that submission.

 Completeness
 ------------